 Another great feature of rock siding is the wide range of styles you can choose from.
 Sandstone, limestone, and granite are the most popular stones used for stone siding, but as long as there’s a quarry out there digging it up, you can choose any stone your pocketbook allows as a siding material.
 Beyond type of stone, there are many other design features to consider.
 You can have your stone cut rough and natural, or more even and refined if you prefer.
 And there’s natural variations such as color and texture to choose from as well (the smooth, rounded look of river rock is always a fan favorite).

-Need to find a pro for your stone siding?Find Pros
+Ready to start your stone siding?Find Pros

 If You’re on a Budget